AJMansfield/Intelligence-Core-Public/ag5.md

 "Get your heads out of your asses, this is the first really _new_ thing in science in like a decade and you want to shut it down?"

-"I'm done here, we're ajourned."
+"I'm done here, we're adjourned."
 Marshall stood up and walked to the door.

 One of the others, a woman this time, spoke up.
 "Mr. President, sir, what if they won't agree to our terms?"